 - Certain antihistamines (those that cause sleepiness)

 Some of these drugs can cause slowed breathing, low blood pressure, extreme sleepiness, coma, or even death if taken with fentanyl.

 Naltrexone will keep fentanyl from working or stop it from working.

 Buprenorphine (Subutex, Suboxone), butorphanol (Stadol), nalbuphine (Nubain), or pentazocine (Talwin, Talacen) may decrease the effects of fentanyl or stop its action altogether.
 This can cause withdrawal symptoms if you have taken the fentanyl for some time.

-The anti-seizure drugs carbamazepine and phenytoin can make the body get rid of fentanyl faster, as can the TB drugs rifampin and rifabutin, and the herb St. John's wort.
+The anti-seizure drugs carbamazepine and phenytoin can make the body get rid of fentanyl faster, as can the TB drugs rifampin and rifabutin, and the herb St. John’s wort.
 They can make fentanyl less effective in controlling pain, although doses can be adjusted if you are taking the medicines regularly.
-If you are on one of these medicines when you start taking fentanyl, talk to your doctor before you stop them.
+If you are taking one of these medicines when you start taking fentanyl, talk to your doctor before you stop them.
 You may need less fentanyl after you stop the drug.

 If you are using decongestant nasal spray to help with a runny or stuffy nose, nasal fentanyl (Lazanda) may not work as well for you.

 Check with your doctor, nurse, or pharmacist about whether other medicines, vitamins, herbs, and supplements can cause problems with this medicine.

 Do not start or stop any medicines while on fentanyl without talking with the prescribing doctor(s) about all of the medicines you take, including fentanyl.